ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ### Assessment

-With the exception of pacing, this specification conservatively limits the growth in cwnd, similar to Cubic and SCTP.
+With the exception of pacing, the QUIC specification conservatively limits the growth in cwnd, similar to Cubic and SCTP.
 It is in accordance with Rate-Limited Increase, and more conservative.

 # Security Considerations